CurtisSchneider1/ccgPriceAnalysis/README.md

 1. Clone this repository.
 2. Install the required Python packages:
    pip install -r requirements.txt
-3. Open `analysisMagic.ipynb` in Jupyter Notebook or JupyterLab.
+3. Run all notebooks in VS Code, Jupyter Notebook, JupyterLab.

 ### Example Output
 As of August 26, 2025 - cards on average from MTG's release year, 1993, still hold the most value by over 6 times the next popular year, 2022.